-The Division of System Neurophysiology (Prof. NAMBU, Atsushi) strives to clarify the brain mechanisms underlying voluntary movements, and to understand the pathophysiology of movement disorders due to malfunctions of these mechanisms.
+The Division of System Neurophysiology (Prof. NAMBU, Atsushi) strives to clarify the brain mechanisms underlying voluntary movements, to understand the pathophysiology of movement disorders due to malfunctions of these mechanisms, and to elucidate relevant treatment mechanisms.
 To this end, the Division records nerve activity in the basal ganglia, cerebellum, and cerebrum in primates, rodents, and other disease model animals, and manipulates this activity with neuropharmacological, photochemical, chemogenetic, and other techniques.

 The Division of Neural Dynamics (Prof. KITAJO, Keiichi) aims to unveil the functional roles of diverse neural dynamics in brain information processing.
-In particular, experiments involving the non-invasive measurement of human electroencephalogram and brain stimulation are used in conjunction with data analysis (nonlinear dynamics, network analysis, statistical machine learning methods, etc.) to model the information-processing mechanisms of the human brain and thereby clarify pathological conditions and individual characteristics.
+In particular, experiments involving the non-invasive measurement of human brain waves and brain stimulation are used in conjunction with data analysis (nonlinear dynamics, network analysis, statistical machine learning methods, etc.) to model the information-processing mechanisms of the human brain and thereby clarify pathological conditions and individual characteristics.